-According to the Pennsylvania DUI Association, in 2017, alcohol-related crashes increased to 10,346 from 10,256 alcohol-related crashes in 2016.
-Drunk and drugged driving is a problem across the Keystone State.
+According to the Pennsylvania DUI Association, in 2019, alcohol-related crashes decreased to 9,380 from 9,811 alcohol-related crashes in 2018.
+However, 14% of the driver fatalities in the 16-20 age group were drinking while driving, making drunk and drugged driving a problem across the Keystone State and across age groups.

-If you have been charged with drunk driving in Northeastern Pennsylvania, and are afraid you may lose your driver’s license, be fined thousands of dollars, or worse, spent time in jail for driving under the influence, you’ll need legal advice fast.
+If you have been charged with drunk driving in Northeastern Pennsylvania, and are afraid you may lose your driver’s license, face an underaged DUI, be fined thousands of dollars, or worse, spend time in jail for driving under the influence, you’ll need legal advice fast.

 Understanding DUI Charges